 Image: Mamma Andersson, 2011.
 Photo by Patrick Miller

-Andersson is one of seven artists invited to curate their own show for Affective Affinities, the 33rd Bienal de São Paulo.
-Referencing Goethe’s novel Elective Affinities (1809) as well as “On the Affective Nature of Form in the Work of Art” (1949) by Mário Pedrosa, the title of the biennial points to affinities between the artists involved.
-Each artist-curator has organized a group show placing their own work in dialogue with that of others as a way to explore artistic and cultural connections and influences informing the creative process.
+Andersson was one of seven artists invited to curate their own show for Affective Affinities, the 33rd Bienal de São Paulo.
+Referencing Goethe’s novel Elective Affinities (1809) as well as "On the Affective Nature of Form in the Work of Art" (1949) by Mário Pedrosa, the title of the biennial points to affinities between the artists involved.
+Each artist-curator organized a group show placing their own work in dialogue with that of others as a way to explore artistic and cultural connections and influences informing the creative process.

-Stargazer II, Andersson’s exhibition, features works by Dick Bengtsson, Henry Darger, Carl Fredrik Hill, Åke Hodell, Lim-Johan, Ernst Josephson, Bruno Knutman, Gunvor Nelson, Ladislas Starewitch, and Miroslav Tichý, as well as examples of Russian religious icons.
+Stargazer II, Andersson’s exhibition, featured works by Dick Bengtsson, Henry Darger, Carl Fredrik Hill, Åke Hodell, Lim-Johan, Ernst Josephson, Bruno Knutman, Gunvor Nelson, Ladislas Starewitch, and Miroslav Tichý, as well as examples of Russian religious icons.
 "I am interested in artists who work with melancholy and introspection as a way of life and form of survival," Andersson said.
 A feature in The Art Newspaper details the artist’s choice of marginalized figures who have influenced her own work and quotes her expressed interest "in the lonely artists . . . outsiders from birth, though some become outsiders over time."